Siddhesh-orion/Solutions-to-IIT-B-A/README.md

 # Solutions-to-IIT-B-A

+Author - Siddhesh Durgude

-This repository consists of solutions to the a of assignments from IIT Bombay's 'Krittika' Astro Club
+This repository consists of solutions to the assignments from IIT Bombay's 'Krittika' Astro Club.